-Use Transline for over the top application to actively growing balsam fir, blue spruce, Douglas-fir, fraser fir, grand fir, lodgepole pine, noble fir, Ponderosa pine, and white pine.
-In the Pacific Northwest, apply in the first year of transplanting only if some needle curling can be tolerated on first year transplants.
+Use Transline for over the top application to actively growing balsam fir, blue spruce, Douglas fir, fraser fir, grand fir, lodgepole pine, noble fir, ponderosa pine, and white pine.
+In the Pacific Northwest, do not apply in the first year of transplanting because some needle curling has been observed on first year transplants.
 Apply to actively growing weeds.